ayoung09/Hops-of-Grace/README.md

 ## Acknowledgments

-This project was built with Fullstack Academy's "Bones" starter code which is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project was built with Fullstack Academy's "Bones" starter code which is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.